abhit01/python_math_func/README.md

 # python_math_func

-This repository includes scripts that uses basic ans well as intermediate math functions.
+This repository includes scripts that uses basic as well as intermediate math functions.